Get your access token

 ## Get your API access token <a href="#get-your-api-key" id="get-your-api-key"></a>

 To gain access to our API, you will need your **Client ID** and **Client Secret**.
-Instructions for getting these values can be found in [use-the-api](https://docs.certn.co/api/guides/use-the-api "mention").
+Instructions for getting these values can be found in [Use the API](/api/guides/use-the-api.md).
 You should take special precautions to keep your client secret a secret.
 In the example below (using our demo environment `https://demo-api.certn.co`), we show you how you can use secrets stored in a `.env` file.

 First, make a request to get your access token.
 This token will be required to make all other API requests.
 For this step, make a GET request to our `/token/` endpoint.
 If you're new to HTTP requests, visit [W3Schools](https://www.w3schools.com/tags/ref_httpmethods.asp)![](/files/i1X0t7ez6Vlx9HiwQQXC) for useful guides.